jaspector

 Amite County does not maintain a formal county-level building permit department.
 State law requires counties to issue building permits, but Amite County has not formally established this function.
 Check with applicable municipality or state agencies.

-The following work is generally exempt: Agricultural buildings and structures may be exempt from certain building code requirements; contact Chancery Clerk for eligibility..
+Not all construction work requires a permit in unincorporated Amite County, MS. The following work is generally exempt: Agricultural buildings and structures may be exempt from certain building code requirements; contact Chancery Clerk for eligibility..
 Note: Unincorporated areas do not have formal exemptions at the county level.
 Verify state-level requirements independently.
+When in doubt, confirm with the local building department before starting work.